Home » National Parks » Kenai Fjords National Park » Exit Glacier You See What is Best About Kenai Fjords

 Exit Glacier is truly a remarkable sight and one of the best places to experience the beauty and wonder of the Kenai Fjords National Park.
 It gave us the chance to witness firsthand the incredible power of nature and the impact of climate change on our planet.
 As one of the most accessible glaciers in the park, it provided a unique opportunity to explore the natural world up close and learn about the forces that have shaped this magnificent landscape.

 A visit to Seward would not be complete without stopping at Exit Glacier.
 WE make this stop on every return trip to Alaska.
-So make sure to add Exit Glacier on your Alaskan road trip itinerary.
+So make sure to add Exit Glacier to your Alaskan road trip itinerary.

 Have you been to Alaska?
 Did you visit Exit Glacier?
 Please share in the comments below your favorite memory of Exit Glacier, Alaska.